 The Klein MM400 is by far the most expensive multimeter in this test, but one of the smaller and lighter ones.
 It also offers a few unique features that are missing on the other multimeters, such as the ability to measure temperature and a CAT-III rating.
 It’s built more ruggedly than the other meters and is clearly made to last in a working environment.
 The Klein MM400 measures up to 600V in AC or DC, and offers the standard tests that you expect in a digital multimeter.

-It is also the one multimeter that extends its intended use beyond the household.
+It is also the one multimeter that extends its intended use beyond the household (very good multimeter model from home use).
 The backlight on the LED screen makes the readings easy to see, and the continuity test has both a light and a beeper, which makes using it in a noisy environment a lot more effective.
 It stores the probes neatly on the back of the meter, which makes the meter nice and compact to carry around.

 The readout can be a bit difficult to read, which is a common problem with multimeters, but something to consider when your demands include reading the measurements from above.
 Another quirk I found with this multimeter is that the button for the backlight doesn’t work like any of the other buttons.
 The backlight button is the only one that you need to hold for a full second before it turns on.